| |

 *Okay, so how are we going to do this?*

-*Since we have a weak spot, we will start by tracing what emotion we feel the strongest, the closer we get to the spot.*
+start by tracing what emotion we feel the strongest, the closer we get to the spot.*

 Sam nodded.